yfphoon/IntroToWML/README.md

 This repository contains analytic assets for the Lab.
 The iPython Notebook is designed to run on
 <a href="https://datascience.ibm.com" target="_blank">IBM Data Science Experience</a>.

-There is 1 notebooks to work through in this exercise.
+There is 1 notebook to work through in this exercise.

 ### Getting Started
 - Create a **Project** in DSX Cloud and name it "*Intro To WML*"